-Don’t you love the look of the beach-like hair with soft waves that are quite popular right now?
+Don't you love the look of the beach-like hair with soft waves that are quite popular right now?
 This look can be created with curling irons that are at the store, but they can also be styled without heat and look just as great.
-Beach waves work on slightly shorter hair and longer.
+Beach waves work on slightly shorter hair and longer and also works well with holographic hair.
 They look a little better on longer hair.

 Now start the larger braid.
 This will start at the nape of your neck (kind of where your hairline meets the top of your neck).
 Take both of the braids and combine them with the larger braid in back of your head.
 If you are working with layers that make the hair on your head shorter, don't worry about it.

 If your layers are long enough, add them with the three sections you will make in the larger braid.
 Started braiding again just like you did with the top two braids all the way down to the ends, and use an elastic.

 You need to leave your hair in these braids overnight.
 This is not a quick style so be prepared for that ahead of time.
 Once it comes time to take your braids out gently unbraid.
 Once you get all of the braids out fluff them a teensy bit.
 Rub a little gel through your hair.
 Use your fingers to tousle the front section with your bangs/fringe to the exact look you want.
 DO NOT brush your hair.
 That will mess up the waves.
 Just gently detangle with your fingers.
 Tousle (very lightly scrunch with your hands, and make your hair slightly messy).
 This gives you the waves, but with the beach look.
 Beach hair is not "neatly styled" or neatly combed.
 But it looks really hot.
 Now rock this style where ever you are planning to go and turn a few heads.